 |

 Inspired now to wonder whether or not a long road trip is feasible for you?
 Hungry for the details on exactly how we prepared for and handled the challenges involved?
 I've hunted for the kind of book or report that would have clued us in to what we needed to think about before we left home.
 And there simply isn't any information like this out there.
-(Type "business travel" into the search box at Amazon.com and you will see this for yourself.)
+(Type "business travel" into the search box at Amazon.com and you'll see this for yourself.)

-Taking Your Business On the Road,
+Take Your Business On the Road

 Bon voyage!